On quantizations of complex contact manifolds: Complex contact manifolds

 Let $(Y,\alpha)$ be a complex contact manifold, with contact line bundle $\shl$, contact distribution $\shh$ and canonical symplectification $\gamma\colon \widetilde Y\to Y$.

-\begin{definition} $v\in \Theta_Y$ is a contact vector field if $[v,w]\in\shh$ for every $w\in \shh$.
-We denote by $\Theta_Y^c\subset \Theta_Y$ the subsheaf of contact vector fields. \end{definition} By the Jacobi identity, it follows that $\Theta_Y^c$ is closed under the Lie bracket, so that it inherits a Lie algebra structure.
+We denote by $\Theta_Y^c\subset \Theta_Y$ the sub-sheaf of contact vector fields, that is, of those vector fields $v\in \Theta_Y$ such that $L_v$ preserves $\shh$ (\emph{i.e.} $L_v(w)=[v,w]\in\shh$ for every $w\in \shh$).
+By the Jacobi identity, it follows that $\Theta_Y^c$ is closed under the Lie bracket, so that it inherits a Lie algebra structure.
 Note that a vector field is a contact vector field if and only if its local flow consists in contact transformations.
-In particular, $H^0(Y;\Theta_Y^c)$ is the Lie algebra of the complex Lie group of contact transformations of Y and $H^1(Y;\Theta_Y^c)$ classifies the infinitesimal contact deformations of $Y$ (see~\cite{LeBrun1988}).

-\begin{proposition} The morphism $^t\alpha \colon \Theta_Y \to \shl$ in~\eqref{eq:alpha} restricts to an isomorphism of $\C$-modules $\Theta_Y^c\isoto \shl$. \end{proposition}
+\begin{proposition} The morphism $^t\alpha \colon \Theta_Y \to \shl$ in~\eqref{eq:alpha} restricts to an isomorphism of $\C_Y$-modules $\Theta_Y^c\isoto \shl$. \end{proposition}